RajSharma2604/100-days-of-code/r1-log.md

 Continue coding on hackerearth, solved a problem.

 ### R1D3
-Continue coding on hackerearth, solved two problema related String and Array.
+Continue coding on hackerearth, solved two problem related String and Array.

+### R1D3
+Continue coding on hackerrank, solved a problem.

+### R1D3
+Continue coding on hackerrank, solved a problem related Dictionaries.